Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 The bottom line

-VA disability math is counterintuitive by design — the whole-person method ensures no veteran can be rated above 100% total disability, though additional compensation through Special Monthly Compensation (SMC) may apply in severe cases.
+VA disability math is counterintuitive by design — the § 4.25 table ensures no veteran can be rated above 100% total disability, though additional compensation through Special Monthly Compensation (SMC) may apply in severe cases.
 But within that framework, the details matter enormously.

 Whether you're trying to understand a rating you already have, planning to file additional claims, or making sure you're not leaving a bilateral factor on the table, the math is something you can learn.
 And knowing it puts you in a much stronger position when navigating the VA claims process.